Healthcare in Cuba: National health system

 Cuba's national health system is made up of multiple tiers: 1) the community containing individuals and families, 2) family doctor-and-nurse teams, 3) basic work teams, 4) community polyclinics, 5) hospitals, and 6) medical institutes.
+There are also hospitals that specifically serve the armed forces.

 Cuba's Family Physician and Nurse program is made up of physician and nurse teams that serve individuals, families, and their communities.
 They live above their government-built family medicine offices, living directly in the communities they serve and available 24 hours a day.
 These teams work to improve the public health concerns in the environment as well as provide medical care.
 They perform a neighborhood health diagnosis biannually where community risk factors are evaluated to focus priorities for improving the health of the community.
 Clinically, family doctor-and-nurse teams follow the Continuous Assessment and Risk Evaluation (CARE) method which monitors individual and family health by examining community and home environments, current health, and medical history.
 The teams make home visits to each family at least once yearly to assess and evaluate their health.
 Individuals with chronic illness are seen at least every three months.
 These teams' role combine the importance of focusing on both public health and clinical medicine.

+Cuba created a national family doctor program in charge of primary care in 1986.
 Polyclinics are community-based clinics that house primary care specialists.
 They exist in every Cuban community and are well-acquainted with the people and the communities they serve.
 They can see the social determinants and environment that affect the community's health, bettering their ability to serve their patients.
 Specialists at the polyclinic are there to support physicians when they are needed.
 Each clinic of specialists supports 20-40 doctor-and-nurse teams.
 Basic work teams within the polyclinics supervise and evaluate the neighborhood and clinical health work of the family medicine offices.